eduardo-stuart/logitnow/readme.md

 ## Objetive

-Easily prints message logs with custom fields that can be specified for each message or defined as default.
+Easily prints message logs with custom fields that can be specified for each message (or defined as default).

 Build to simplify the creation of log messages that can be easily searched by **category**, **tag**, **message** and **object contents**